WayneBrown/learnwebgl2/_sources/09_projections/06_scissoring.rst

 * The initial rendering is done using the entire canvas (i.e., the entire *render buffer*).
 * The second rendering is done on a *scissored* subarea starting at line 153.
-* The colors in the *render buffer* and the depth values in the *depth buffer* must be cleared to ensure that the first rendering does not effect the second rendering.
+* The colors in the *render buffer* and the depth values in the *depth buffer* must be cleared to ensure that the first rendering does not affect the second rendering.
 (See lines 109 and 157.)
 The flags to the :code:`gl.clear()` function are *bit flags*, so make sure you use the *bitwise or* operator, :code:`|`, and not the *logical or* operator, :code:`||`.